-In this article, I will show you how to make changes to your child’s handwriting that will give them a massive difference in just 24 hours.
+In this article, I’m going to show you how by making changes to your child’s handwriting this will give them a massive difference to their writing in just 24 hours.

 Between the ages of seven and eight years, handwriting is all about fine tuning.
-Your child should’ve already mastered the key fundamentals.
-That of pencil grip, letter formation and word spaces.
+Previously, your child should’ve already have mastered the fundamentals of pencil grip, letter formation and word spaces.

-Teachers expect words will be clearly written on the line.
-Letters will either stand tall or go below the line.
+Teachers are expecting words to be clearly written on the line.
+Letters will either be standing tall, sitting on the line or falling, namely going below the line.

 From now on, handwriting is all about legibility and content.
 And the dreaded ‘pen licence’.
-This phrase may start to appear in your conversations with your child.
-Pen licences are designed to promote “good” handwriting.
-But they also discourage children who find handwriting difficult.
+This phrase may already be starting to appear in conversations with your child.
+Pen licences are designed to be promoting “good” handwriting.
+On the other hand they can be discouraging for children who find handwriting difficult.

 In school your child will be having less and less time practising how to write.
-They will probably be only getting 30 minutes of practice a week.
-The problem is those that need more time will not be getting it.
+They will probably be only getting 30 minutes practice a week.
+The problem is those needing more time will not be getting it.

 How handwriting practice at home, can you improve your kids aged 7 to 8 years’ handwriting?

-ChecklistAsk your child to review their own work.
-Children aged 7 to 8 years should easily be able to use this.
-Self-reflection helps kids identify the changes they need to make.
-Especially helpful for when you are not around to guide them.
+Asking your child to review their own work.
+Children aged 7 to 8 years should easily be able to do this.
+Self-reflection helps kids keep identifying the changes they need to make.
+This is especially helpful for when you are not around to guide them.

-Letter-size is a skill in itself.
+Letter size is a skill in itself.
 It needs to be learnt.
-Children need time to master this.
+To begin with, children need time to master this.
 Often it is presumed by many that it will naturally develop.
 This will not happen without your guidance.

 Pressing too heavily can cause pain in the hand.
 This is due to the pencil grip being too tight.
 You can teach pen pressure by using light up pens.
-These are special pens, available off the Internet, that have a light at the end of the pencil pen.
-If the light comes on then your child has been pressing too heavily.
+These are special pens, available off the internet that have a light at the end of the pencil/pen.
+For example, when used if the light comes on then your child has been pressing too heavily.
 Pressing heavily should be avoided at all times.

 A slouching child

 Sitting posture plays a big part in having neat handwriting.
 If your child is writing without their feet on the floor then pen control is lost.
-By changing the seating position your child will improve how well they write.
+Consider changing their seating position as this will help improve their writing.